Radio-controlled helicopter: Safety

 'Model' helicopters can be dangerous.
 Safety precautions, proper maintenance, and an understanding of the mechanics and flight characteristics of the models are necessary to prevent accidents.
 Modelers who fly at sanctioned sites are required to follow safety rules designated by national model aircraft organizations.
 In the United States, the Academy of Model Aeronautics (AMA) publishes and updates safety rules for all model aircraft operations, including fixed and rotary wing models.
 In 2014, several organizations with interest in unmanned aircraft systems in partnership with the Federal Aviation Administration launched a new educational campaign to promote safe and responsible flying and provide guidance for hobbyists and commercial users.

 Deaths

 In July 2013, a 41-year-old Swiss man was found dead in Mauensee near his model helicopter.
 He had "severe head and arm injuries".

-A September 2013 incident in New York City highlighted the possible dangers of remote controlled model helicopters when a 19-year-old enthusiast, who was very experienced in flying remote controlled helicopters, died after one of his helicopters' blades struck his head.
+A September 2013 incident in New York City highlighted the possible dangers of remote controlled model helicopters when a 19-year-old enthusiast, who was very experienced in flying remote controlled helicopters, died after one of his helicopter's blades struck his head.